jjanus12/oad_hol/lab01.md

 ## **STEP 3.1:** Autonomous Database Overview

+In Oracle Cloud Infrastructure you can choose between two different Databases, Autonomous Datawarehouse and Autonomous Transaction Processing, The latter we will be provisioning today.
+Oracle Autonomous Transaction Processing delivers a self-driving, self-securing, self-repairing database service that can instantly scale to meet demands of a variety of applications: mission-critical transaction processing, mixed transactions and analytics, IoT, JSON documents, and so on.

-Navigate to the 'Autonomous Transaction Processing' tab in the drop-down menu on the top right
+To partician an Autonomous Database navigate to the 'Autonomous Transaction Processing' tab in the drop-down menu on the top right

 ![](images/lab01/ATP1.png)